Paddy Power in talks over US gambling deal

 Players pay an entry fee for each contest and compete for cash prizes.

-The company, which was founded in 2009, is based in New York and has more than 100 employees.
+The company, which was founded in 2009, is based in New York and has about 400 employees.

+A proposal to merge with rivals Draft Kings was abandoned last year, after being blocked by the Federal Trade Commission on the grounds that the combined firm would control a 90% market share.

+Since the Supreme Court ruling on 14 May Draft Kings has signalled its intention to enter the sports gambling market.